Public Relations In Canada

 He served on various corporate boards including the founding board of CTV in Canada.

 Expo ’67 was one of his last major projects before his retirement although he remained involved in corporate life into his seventies.

-He died on September 9, 1978 at Bracebridge, Ontario and is buried in Gravenhurst – not surprisingly in his beloved Muskoka.
+He died on September 9, 1978 at Bracebridge, Ontario and is buried at the Mickel Cemetery in Gravenhurst – not surprisingly in his beloved Muskoka.

 and...
 James A Cowan was John Fairley's grandfather.